 - There is no relevant audit information of which the Charitable Company's Auditors are unaware, and - The Trustees have taken all the steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the Auditor is aware of that information.
 The Auditors, Price Bailey LLP, are willing to continue in office and a resolution to appoint them will be proposed at the Annual General Meeting.

-The Trustees' Report, incorporating a Strategic Report, was approved by order of the Board of Trustees on 25 November 2020 and signed on its behalf by:
+The Trustees' Report, incorporating a strategic report, was approved by order of the Board of Trustees, as the company directors, on 14 December 2021 and signed on its behalf by: